AutGui/Lua-Codes/Moving something from one place to another on the explorer via script.md

 <br>

 This script moves a script called "Going to be moved" from ReplicatedStorage to the StarterPlayerScripts.
-Here is an image for more context.
+Here is an image for more context:

 <br>